LGBTQ Pride Month History And Why It Matters

 The gay liberation movement

-This event became a flashpoint, sparking protests and spurring solidarity within the community.
-On the first anniversary of the event, the Eastern Regional Conference of Homophile Organizations staged a march through New York City, which wound up drawing several thousand participants.
+This event became a flashpoint, sparking protests and spurring demonstrations of solidarity with the LGBTQ+ community.
+On the first anniversary of the event, the Eastern Regional Conference of Homophile Organizations staged a march through New York City, which drew several thousand participants.

 Marking the date of the Stonewall riots became a tradition in what was known at the time as the gay liberation movement.
-The anniversary of Stonewall was initially celebrated as Christopher Street Liberation Day.
-Over time, it became known as Gay Pride Day and the annual walks as Pride Marches.
+The anniversary of Stonewall was initially celebrated as Christopher Street Liberation Day, for the name of the bar where the Stonewall Inn is located.
+Over time, it became known as Gay Pride Day, and the annual demonstrations as Pride Marches.
 Members of the community adopted the term “Pride” to signify their rejection of the shame, exclusion, and secrecy that society at large had tried to impose on them.

-Since then, Pride has grown from a single day of protest and solidarity into a commemorative month observed in major cities and small towns alike, in countries around the world.
+Since then, Pride has grown from a single day of protest and solidarity into a commemorative month observed in major cities and small towns alike and in countries around the world.

-In addition to a celebration of the historical fight for justice and equality, Pride events can offer an important source of support for the mental health of many queer people.
-LGBTQ people may experience mental illness at twice the rate of the heterosexual and cisgender population, and the numbers tend to be even higher for conditions like depression, anxiety, and substance use disorders.
+In addition to a celebration of the historical fight for justice and equality, Pride events may offer an important source of support for queer people.
+LGBTQ+ people experience mental illness at more than twice the rateof the heterosexual and cisgender population and many face multiple barriers to receiving care.

-Much of this disparity is likely due to the discrimination and exclusion faced by members of this community.
+Rather than mental health challenges being in any way inherent to a queer identity, this disparity is likely due to the discrimination and exclusion faced by members of this community.
 Psychologists have known for some time that a sense of belonging is usually linked to lower rates of mental illness like depression.
-Queer individuals who find a supportive community through Pride events and other networks and gatherings typically have better mental health outcomes than those who feel isolated and outcast.
+Queer individuals who find a supportive community that begins at or is strengthened through Pride events and other networks and gatherings may experience improved mental health outcomes compared to those who lack community and feel isolated.

 Ways to show support for Pride Month

-Are you an LGBTQ person looking to stand up for your community?
-Are you a heterosexual and cisgender person who wants to lend support to those working for change?
-Either way, there are many ways you can lend a hand during Pride Month (and beyond).
+Are you an LGBTQ+ individual looking to stand up for your community, or a non-queer ally who wants to support those working for change?
+Either way, there are many approaches you can take to supporting the queer community in June and beyond.

 Show solidarity

-One important aspect of Pride Month may be that it can make space for greater openness, acceptance, and celebration of queerness.
-If your life circumstances permit you to safely display your pride in your queer identity — or your support of people within this community — this may be the perfect time to do so.
-By making your openness clear, you may be helping others who are not yet able to come out feel a bit safer.
+Pride Month may help make space for greater openness, acceptance, and celebration of queerness.
+If your circumstances permit you to safely display your pride in your queer identity—or your support of people within this community—this may be an ideal time to do so.
+By making your acceptance and celebration of queer identities clear and visible, you may help empower others to feel pride in who they are and show prejudiced individuals that queer people are supported where you live.

-Showing up to Pride parades and other community events can be one way to do this (though straight allies may need to remember to be respectful and avoid gawking or grabbing the spotlight).
-You can also find small ways to show your support during the rest of the month and the year, such as displaying a rainbow flag outside your home or volunteering preferred pronouns when meeting people.
+Showing up to Pride parades and other community events can be one way to do this, though straight allies may need to remember to be respectful.
+You can also find small ways to show your support during the rest of the month and the year, such as volunteering your own preferred pronouns when meeting new people or displaying a rainbow flag outside your home.

-More impactful forms of solidarity can involve things like attending rallies or signing petitions in support of meaningful causes.
-Showing up at queer events to defend attendees against hateful counter-protesters can also be a powerful and tangible way to offer support.
-You can also speak out when you encounter unwelcoming sentiments in day-to-day life.
+Even more impactful forms of LGBTQ+ solidarity can involve things like attending rallies, signing petitions, or donating money in support of meaningful causes.
+Showing up at queer events to defend attendees against hateful counter-protesters can be another powerful and tangible way to offer support.
+You can also speak out when you encounter unwelcoming or anti-LGBTQ+ sentiments in your day-to-day life.

 Donate or volunteer

-Many organizations are already working to meet the unique needs of this community and work toward greater equality and acceptance.
-Contributing your money or your time toward these groups may be another way to join the movement represented by Pride Month.
+Many organizations are already working to meet the unique needs of this community and move toward greater equality and acceptance.
+Contributing your money and/or your time toward these groups can be another way to join the movement represented by Pride Month.

 Here are just a few examples:

-• True Colors United: Works to end the pressing problem of queer youth homelessness
+• True Colors United: works to end the pressing problem of queer youth homelessness, especially among queer youth of color

 Educate yourself and others

-One approach might be to start looking at history locally, researching how the struggle for rights has played out in your city or region.
-From there, you could find out what issues are most pressing for queer people nearby, which may give you some additional ideas on how to offer support.
+One approach to consider is to start looking at history locally, researching how the struggle for equality has played out in your city or region.
+From there, you could find out which issues are most pressing for queer people nearby, which may give you some additional ideas on how to offer support.

 Sharing this knowledge with others in your life can also help.
-This could mean recommending books to your family members, starting a dialogue with friends, or sharing links to relevant articles on social media.
-By spreading understanding and raising awareness, you may contribute to greater acceptance in society.
+This could mean recommending books to your family members, starting a dialogue with friends, or sharing links to relevant, reputable articles on social media.
+By spreading understanding and raising awareness, you may help contribute to greater acceptance in society

-In addition, studies suggest that online therapy tends to produce the same client outcomes as in-office therapy.
-Those who are interested in speaking with a licensed therapist may rest assured that either option can provide an effective form of treatment.
+Studies suggest that, in many cases, online therapy tends to produce similar client outcomes to in-office therapy.
+In other words, those who are interested in speaking with a licensed therapist can typically feel confident in the fact that either option can be an effective form of treatment.

 Takeaway

 Pride Month can be both a celebration of how far the community has come in its fight for acceptance and a reminder of how much remains to be done.
-By commemorating the historical struggle against discrimination and providing a space for the affirmation of queer identities, this month can support the self-esteem of marginalized sexual identities of all kinds.
+By commemorating the historical struggle against discrimination and providing a space for the affirmation of queer identities, this month may help support the self-esteem of individuals holding marginalized sexual identities of all kinds.
 To celebrate Pride Month this June, you might show solidarity, donate or volunteer, and educate yourself and those in your community.
-Informing others about accessible forms of mental health care, such as online therapy, may help individuals in the LGBTQ community receive the professional support they deserve.
+Seeking or encouraging a friend to seek affirming therapy online or in person could also be a powerful way to support the LGBTQ+ community.

 Learn how to cope with challenging events